-Although whole-house backup is achievable, most home solar battery backup systems are designed to power “critical” electrical loads only.
-Typical critical loads include refrigerators, well pumps, most heating systems, lights, and items such as cell phone chargers and garage door openers.
+Although whole-house backup is achievable, most home and solar battery backup systems are designed to only power “critical” electrical loads.
+Critical loads include refrigerators, well pumps, most heating systems, lights, and items such as cell phone chargers and garage door openers.

 How Many Batteries Will I Need?

-The size of a battery backup system is based on what electrical loads you wish to operate and how many days you want to run them before recharging the battery.
-Our solar consultants will provide guidance about the capabilities and cost of the various energy storage systems that we offer.
+The size of a battery backup system depends on what electrical loads you wish to operate and how many days you want to run them before recharging the battery.
+Our solar consultants will provide guidance about the capabilities and cost of our various energy storage systems.

 Grid-tied Solar + Battery Backup Options

 Our team continuously evaluates the best technology to offer the most reliable and cost-effective energy storage solutions.
-We tailor each solar battery solution for your home or business’s energy storage needs and offer a variety of batteries, including the traditional lead-acid batteries and lithium-ion.
-The most popular option among our grid-tied solar customers is the lithium-ion-based system Tesla Powerwall, but we also install Solaredge StorEdge, Sol-Ark systems.
-Maine Solar Solution is also Ford Lightning Vehicle-To-Home systems preferred Maine installer.
+We tailor each solar battery solution for your home or business’s energy storage needs and offer a variety of batteries, including traditional lead-acid batteries and lithium-ion.
+The most popular option among our grid-tied solar customers is the lithium-ion-based Tesla Powerwall, but we also install Generac and Sol-Ark systems.
+Maine Solar Solution is also Ford Lightning Vehicle-To-Home system’s preferred Maine installer.
 Our solar consultants will discuss your options during your consultation.